himanshu9434/vitmarkscalculator/README.md

 This Project is build by Reactjs

-This project calculates total marks obtained as per new rule by VIT University, India for the Winter-Sem (2019-2020) This project all displays Pass or Fail status
+This project calculates total marks obtained as per new rule by VIT University, India for the Winter-Sem (2019-2020) This project also displays Pass or Fail status

 ## Available Scripts